FAQ

 Why do companies have so much surplus food?

 Food waste occurs at every stage of the food system—from the farm to the dinner table.
-According to the US Department of Agriculture, up to 40 percent of food produced in the U.S is wasted.
+According to the U.S. Department of Agriculture, up to 40 percent of food produced in the U.S. is wasted.
 Reasons for food waste include bumper crops, package misprints, storage and transportation issues, imperfect aesthetics and over ordering.
 While much of the food waste occurs during production, 58 percent occurs at consumption (in homes or restaurants), according to the World Resources Institute.

 The food system in the United States aims to produce just the right amount of food, based on historical purchasing trends.
 This means if something suddenly stops selling well, there’s surplus.
 This showed up in reverse early in the COVID-19 pandemic, when so many people began rushing the stores to purchase shelf-stable food.
 The food system hadn’t expected so many sales at once and didn’t have warehouses full of extra waiting in reserve, so the shelves went bare.